 For SSC CGL Tier 2-

-Paper II for candidates who apply for the posts of Junior Statistical Officer (JSO) in the Ministry of Statistics and Programme Implementation and
+- Paper II for candidates who apply for the posts of Junior Statistical Officer (JSO) in the Ministry of Statistics and Programme Implementation

 Penalty for wrong answers

-In Tier II, there will be a negative marking of 1 for each wrong answer in Paper I, Paper II and Paper III.
+- In Tier II, there will be a negative marking of 1 for each wrong answer in Paper I and Paper II.